maksim-sm/odin-recipes/README.md

 # odin-recipes
-My learning project to practice HTML.
-Based on The Odin Project.
+My learning project to practice basic HTML.
+It's the first one from The Odin Project.